 16. What are the recertification requirements for instructors?

-Every instructor must show completion of a minimum of 8 hours of professional development training that must cover general instructor development or specialized training development;, and delivery of at least 24 hours of teaching/presentations every 3 years.
+Every instructor must show completion of a minimum of 8 hours of professional development training that must cover general instructor development or specialized training development.